Mo7amedAmin/inpainting-api/README.md

 - 🏡 A **synthesized interior image** that reflects the described style, furniture, and arrangement.

 This is powered by a **ControlNet-based architecture**, trained on the enhanced dataset we prepared.

 ---

-## 🧾 Dataset Construction

-We used an unlabelled dataset of room images and extended it with:

-- **Captions**: Automatically generated using a vision-language model (`llava-hf/llava-1.5-7b-hf`) with a custom prompt.
-- **Empty room generation**: Furniture removed via inpainting techniques.
-- **Segmentation**: Generated using semantic segmentation models.
-- **Depth maps**: Estimated using monocular depth prediction models.

-These outputs were saved in JSON and image format for reuse.

----